Minhntv/WHSTechNotes/journal.md

 For me, the best part of an AI tutor would be getting help right away when I’m stuck.
 It’s annoying when I don’t understand something and no one is there to help.
 AI is always ready, so I could keep studying without getting stuck.
 I think I would use it, especially if it makes studying easier and helps me get a better score.
 # April 14, 2025
+I think the cell phone and social media bans in Florida schools can be helpful in some ways.
+Without phones, students might pay more attention in class and be less distracted.
+It could also help reduce cyberbullying during school hours.
+But at the same time, phones can be important for safety and quick communication with parents in emergencies.

+If these rules were put in place at my school, I would understand the reason behind them, but it would be hard to get used to.
+I use my phone to check the time, talk to family, or even help with schoolwork sometimes.
+I think a better idea might be to limit phone use during class, but still allow it during lunch or in between classes.